dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Everyman-Philip-Roth-ebook/dp/B003JFJHPW/">Everyman (Philip Roth)</a>
   1. <a href="https://www.amazon.com/Bertrand-Russell-Bundle-Relativity-Routledge/dp/B006QB0OEO/">ABC of Relativity (Bertrand Russell)</a>
   1. <a href="https://www.amazon.com/Christian-Essays-Religion-Related-Subjects/dp/0671203231/">Why I Am Not a Christian (Bertrand Russell)</a>
+  1. <a href="https://www.amazon.com/Code-Book-Science-Secrecy-Cryptography-ebook/dp/B004IK8PLE/">The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography (Simon Singh)</a>
+  1. <a href="https://www.amazon.com/Fermats-Enigma-Greatest-Mathematical-Problem/dp/0385493622/">Fermat's Enigma: The Epic Quest to Solve the World's Greatest Mathematical Problem (Simon Singh)</a>
   1. <a href="https://www.amazon.com/Infinite-Jest-David-Foster-Wallace/dp/0316066524/">Infinite Jest (David Foster Wallace)</a>
   1. <a href="https://www.amazon.com/Pale-King-David-Foster-Wallace/dp/0316074225/">The Pale King (David Foster Wallace)</a>
   1. <a href="https://www.amazon.com/Candide-Voltaire/dp/1087113490/">Candide (Voltaire)</a>